Elements of a Contract

 Step one is to understand when a contract is legally enforceable and what comprises an enforceable contract.
 Businesses across the globe are turning to digital contracting tools like Summize to help with this problem.

 Firstly, Summize automatically extracts and summarises content from your contracts, making the valuable data accessible with actionable tasks.
 Secondly, our intelligent automation makes workflows simpler and smarter across the business.
-Our Teams or Slack chatbot for business users is the digital gateway to legal, enabling self-help, more streamlined contract processes, and better collaboration.
+Our Teams or Slack chatbot for business users is the digital legal front door, enabling self-help, more streamlined contract processes, and better collaboration.

 Finally, our powerful data engine gives access to better decision-making and actionable insights summarising risk and potential cost savings while accelerating revenue opportunities.
 We exist to simplify and accelerate the entire contract lifecycle without replacing existing ways of working.
 That's why it's digital contracting, done differently.